bootleq/feeders/directus/README.md

 Will make it possible later.

+## Setup

+Prepare secret files, you can copy `secrets/sample/*.txt` to `secrets/` as starting, but to make it work, they must have valid content of course.

 ## Asset management

 - Make a `public` folder for user upload, instead of default uploading to file library root.